kholoudmaged77-png/OFFLINE_Campign-Depi_Final-project/README.md

 ---
 Kholoud Maged_Team Leader & Creative Director

-Developing the main campaign concept.
+Developing the main campaign concept
-Creating the brand strategy and positioning.
+Creating the brand strategy and positioning
-Designing the full visual identity (Logo, colors, typography).
-Setting the art direction and visual language.
+Designing the full visual identity (Logo, colors, typography) Setting the art direction and visual language
-Final review and quality control.
+Final review and quality control
 Preparing and organizing the final presentation As the team leader, he ensured the campaign maintained a unified visual identity and strong conceptual foundation.

 ---
 • Mohamed Ahmed – Research & Content Strategist
 Conducting psychological and behavioral research.